MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/DirectAccess.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

 >[!IMPORTANT]
->Microsoft highly recommends that you use VPN instead of DirectAccess for new deployments.
-For more information, see []().
+>Microsoft highly recommends that you use Always On VPN instead of DirectAccess for new deployments.
+For more information, see [Always on VPN](../overview-always-on-vpn.md).

 You can use this topic for a brief overview of DirectAccess, including the server and client operating systems that support DirectAccess, and for links to additional DirectAccess documentation for Windows Server.